johndpope/KZPMusicNotation/README.md

 Installation
 ------------

+The best way to add this to a project is to use Cocoapods.
 Add the following 2 lines to your Podfile, then run `pod install`:

 	pod 'KZPUtilities', :git => 'https://github.com/kazoompah/KZPUtilities.git'
 	pod 'KZPMusicNotation', :git => 'https://github.com/kazoompah/KZPMusicNotation.git'